ankurhanda/SceneNetv1.0/README.md

 #Updates

 This code enables depth and annotation rendering given a 3D model and trajectory.
-We provide a sample 3D model in the data folder and a trajectory in data/room_89_simple_data folder.
+We provide a sample 3D model in the **data** folder and a trajectory in **data/room_89_simple_data** folder.
 More details will be updated soon.
+Things to do

+- [ ] Simulated Annealing
+- [ ] RGB Rendering
+- [ ] Releasing Trajectories
+- [ ] Converting Depth to HHA format
+- [ ] Emphasise on Negative Focal Length

 #Dependencies